shuvanon/made-template-ws2324/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->

+In this project I try to find the impact of Ferry Panneger in Keil port in local crime rate and unemployment rate.

 ## Datasources